Welcome to Volume 7 of Executed to Suppress His Message.

-So now let’s put this number of Christians into perspective.
+Now let’s put this number of Christians into perspective.
 It’s estimated that by the end of the 19th Century (1899 CE), 200 million people had converted to Christianity.
-And if we use our 19th Century estimate of 664,000 Christians who believed in a future Second Coming, this would mean that 0.33% of all Christians believed Jesus would return in their future, while 99.67% did not.
+And if we use our 19th Century estimate of 664,000 Christians who believed in a future Second Coming, this means that 0.33% of all Christians believed Jesus would return in their future – while 99.67% did not.

-Obviously, these statistics are only rough estimates.
-But they do indicate that throughout the first 1,900 years of Christianity, very few Christians believed Jesus would return in their future.
+Naturally, these statistics are only rough estimates.
+But they do show us that throughout the first 1,900 years of Christianity, very few Christians believed Jesus would return in their future.

 4 — 19th Century: The Turning Point

 Throughout the first 1,900 years following the death of Christ, only a small number of Christians believed that Jesus would return in their future.
-But the situation rapidly began to change, as Seventh Day Adventists began to challenge what the Bible says.
+But the situation would rapidly change, as Seventh Day Adventists began to challenge what the Bible says.

 Adventism is most commonly used, however, to denote the movement which sprang up in the 1830s from the teachings of William Miller, a Baptist minister in New York.
 Miller confidently prophesied the imminent return of Christ and set 1843-44 as the time for the event.
 The Millerite movement spread rapidly among the churches of the Northeast.
 When the expected return did not occur as Miller originally had predicted, a reinterpretation of the Scripture set Oct.
 22, 1844, as the correct date.
 The faithful met in their local gathering places on the appointed day worshiping and waiting.
 The “Great Disappointment” which followed the failure of the prophecy led many Millerites to forsake the movement and slip back into the churches from which they had never formally dissociated themselves.
 Miller himself acknowledged his error and dissociated himself from the movement and all further attempts to redeem it.

-A series of new signs, visions, and prophecies, however, fed the lagging spirits of those who refused to give up their adventist hopes.
-As early as the day following the Great Disappointment, Hiram Edson, an adventist leader, had a vision which confirmed the prophetic significance of the Oct.
+But a series of new signs, visions and prophecies fed the lagging spirits of those who refused to give up their Adventist hopes.
+As early as the day following the Great Disappointment, Hiram Edson, an Adventist leader, had a vision which confirmed the prophetic significance of the Oct.
 22, 1844, date, but indicated that it marked a heavenly rather than an earthly event.
 On that day Christ had moved into the holy of holies of the heavenly sanctuary to begin a new phase of his ministry of redemption.
-That ministry was ultimately defined in the adventist doctrine of investigative judgment; Christ entered the sanctuary to review the deeds of professing Christians to determine whose names should be included in the Book of Life.
+That ministry was ultimately defined in the Adventist doctrine of investigative judgment; Christ entered the sanctuary to review the deeds of professing Christians to determine whose names should be included in the Book of Life.

 Other revelations subsequent to the Great Disappointment came to Ellen G. Harmon, a young disciple of Miller in Portland, Maine.
 She was quickly accepted as a prophetess and her teachings were accepted as authoritative.
 The revived movement also adopted sabbatarianism and the belief that the acceptance of the seventh day sabbath was the mark of the true church.
 Seventh day observance and Christ’s ministry of investigative judgment, confirmed by the prophetic revelation of Mrs. Ellen (Harmon) White, completed the foundations of contemporary adventism.